About the Programme

 In some countries and jurisdictions, educational expenses can be tax-deductible.
 Please check with your national tax authority.

 A non-refundable application fee of 100 EUR shall be paid by all applicants, including those who apply for a scholarship.

 IACA offers a limited number of scholarships for students from Least Developed Countries as defined by the United Nations.
-These highly competitive scholarships are merit based and fully or partially cover the program fee, travel, and accommodation expenses.
+These highly competitive scholarships are merit-based and fully or partially cover the Programme fee, travel, and accommodation expenses.

-"The International Anti-Corruption Academy once again demonstrates its innovative approach to ethics and good governance by announcing the start of the new master’s degree program in anti-corruption compliance and collective action.
-The curriculum for this program is designed for compliance and ethics professionals who want to increase their knowledge in areas such as best practices in compliance, ethics, risk management, internal investigations, and collective action".
+"The International Anti-Corruption Academy once again demonstrates its innovative approach to ethics and good governance by announcing the start of the new master’s degree Programme in anti-corruption compliance and collective action.
+The curriculum for this Programme is designed for compliance and ethics professionals who want to increase their knowledge in areas such as best practices in compliance, ethics, risk management, internal investigations, and collective action".

 Michael Hershman, Co-founder of Transparency International andChairperson of IACA’s International Senior Advisory Board

 "Since its foundation, IACA's broad interdisciplinary orientation has been one of its great strengths.
 This has led to the design of programs that reach beyond disciplinary boundaries, placing IACA at a competitive advantage compared to many other programs around the world.
 The new IMACC master’s degree continues this tradition and promises to be a strong contribution to anti-corruption as well as an excellent opportunity for those seeking a career in anti-corruption in the private sector."

 Johann Graf Lambsdorff, Professor of Economic Theory at the University of Passau, Germany